Pergamon Ancient City

 Location: Zafer, Cumhuriyet Cd.
 No:10, 35725 Bergama/İzmir – in the centre of Bergama, 3km south of the Pergamon Acropolis.

 While many of the most important artefacts unearthed during the early excavations at Pergamon in the late 19th century are in the Pergamon Museum in Berlin, the later finds were retained in Bergama, and there are still plenty enough items to be displayed in the Bergama Archaeological Museum.
 Within the framework of Turkish-German cooperation and by the request of the Governor of İzmir, the museum’s foundation was laid in an old cemetery area in 1933.
-The project’s scope was inspired by the Altar of Zeus, and architects Bruno Meyer and Harold Hanson were assigned.
-The Bergama Museum was opened in October 1936, and 1979 an ethnography section was added.
+The Altar of Zeus inspired the project’s scope, and architects Bruno Meyer and Harold Hanson were assigned.
+The Bergama Museum was opened in October 1936, and in 1979, an ethnography section was added.

-Most of the archaeological artefacts in the exhibition are from the excavations carried out around the Acropolis, the Asklepion, the Red Basilica and the Musalla Cemetery.
+Most of the archaeological artefacts in the exhibition are from excavations around the Acropolis, the Asklepion, the Red Basilica and the Musalla Cemetery.
 Besides, there are artefacts unearthed in excavations in Pitane, Myrina, and Gryneion antique cities in the vicinity of Bergama, salvage excavations from Kestel and Yortanlı Dam and archaeological sites in Dikili Çandarlı District in Central Bergama.
-The chronology of the exhibition covers from the Bronze Age until the end of the Ottoman period.
+The exhibition chronology covers the Bronze Age until the end of the Ottoman period.
 The Bronze Age artefacts comprise dishes, jars for daily use or ritual offerings, Yortan plates and beak-rimmed dishes.
 Another group of works are antique Pergamon-specific local productions, Megarian bowls (4th century B.C.), applique ceramics, Pergamon pottery, kerosene lamps, and cistophoric coinage that was first minted in Pergamon in the 2nd century B.C.

 Pergamon Museum (Berlin)